thp/urlwatch/docs/source/advanced.rst

 .. code-block:: yaml

-   diff_tool: "diff --ignore-all-space -u"
+   diff_tool: "diff --ignore-all-space --unified"

-To use a different external ``diff``-like tool, make sure it returns unified output format for best results.
+When using another external ``diff``-like tool, make sure it returns unified output format to retain syntax highlighting.

 Only show added or removed lines